vnegi10/CV_Hugo/content/about.md

 I am a proud owner of a PC, Nintendo Switch and Xbox One S. On my PC, I last played the new Tomb Raider and Doom series.
 I also enjoy playing couch co-ops (Overcooked, Lovers in a Dangerous Spacetime, Death Squared, A Way Out etc.) along with my partner on the Xbox.
+These days, I can often be found slaying demons in Diablo 4.